 At first, people who have dementia want as little interference from their family and friends as possible.
 They are still able to read a clock, perceive the passage of time fairly accurately, and look at a calendar to determine what day it is so that they can attend appointments and activities.
 They wake up in the morning and know that the events of the dream they may recall were dreamed events.
 They can navigate the kitchen and take care of their homes more or less as well as was their practice earlier in life.

 Those who do not have anosognosia (the condition of being unable to perceive our own impairments) prefer to do things for themselves but will be grateful and appreciative.
-When they do accept help from a caregiver, the common refrain is: “Thanks so much for the ride to the grocery store.
-But really, I’m managing just fine.”
+When they do accept help, they’re likely to say something like, “Thanks so much, but really, I’m managing just fine on my own.”

 Stage 2: Uncertainty

 At some point, uncertainty will set in.
 The person with complete anosognosia will stubbornly persist in believing that their confusion and frustration are due only to other people’s mistakes, but even those with partial anosognosia will begin to doubt themselves.
-Now that they have so often found themselves unable to complete a simple task, or at a loss about what they were doing or should be doing, they know they need someone else dropping in regularly.
+Now that they have so often found themselves unable to complete a simple task, or at a loss about what they were doing or should be doing, they know they need some assistance.

-At this stage, when we are dropping a client at home, rather than thanking us and telling us they are fine, they will ask, “Will I see you tomorrow?” or “Would you like to come in?”
-This indicates to us that our client is ready for more assistance, so we increase our contacts from a few times a week to one activity a day.
+At this stage, when we prepare to leave, rather than thanking us and telling us they are fine, they might ask, “Will I see you tomorrow?” or “Would you like to come in?”
+This tells us that the person now needs more assistance and will more easily accept it.

 Stage 3: Follow the leader

-We know our clients have moved into this next stage when they start saying to us, “Oh, I’ll just have whatever you’re having” or “It doesn’t matter to me—you decide.”
-Now they are no longer able to make decisions without assistance.
+We know someone has moved into this next stage when they start saying to us, “Oh, I’ll just have whatever you’re having” or “It doesn’t matter to me—you decide.”
+It’s not that they’ve become more easygoing: they simply are no longer able to make decisions without assistance.
 They cannot track time, read clocks, or interpret calendars consistently.
 Their desire for independence has melted away unless anosognosia is still fully present.

-At this point, we give our clients more support.
+At this point, we again know it’s time to increase our support.
 We watch to see whether they are losing weight due to failure to recognize food and packaging, whether they are bathing or have forgotten the purpose of soap, whether they still retain some idea of cleanliness in the home, and whether they have begun to perceive dreamed events as real.
 Now we expect their judgment to be consistently impaired, and watch for misinterpreted realities that could become dangerous.
 Their daily activities with us are gradually lengthened to include meals, cleaning, and household chores—and maybe visits to our local wellness center for a supervised shower and soak in the hot tub.

 Stage 4: Clinginess, or clingy dementia

-Our clients slip into this stage—becoming clingy—when they are experiencing confusion on such a level that they are commonly unable to do simple tasks when alone, or cannot understand whether it’s morning or afternoon, Tuesday or Saturday, October or May.
+When someone slips into this stage—becoming clingy—they are experiencing confusion on such a level that they are commonly unable to do simple tasks when alone, or cannot understand whether it’s morning or afternoon, Tuesday or Saturday, October or May.
 They might say, “I’d feel better if I could hold your arm.”
-They may not be able to verbalize this need and just reach out and take their caregiver’s arm.
-In a crowd, even in a small group, these clients sidle closer or lean into their caregivers.
+They may not be able to verbalize this need and just reach out and take their companion’s arm.
+In a crowd, even in a small group, these people sidle closer or lean into their companions.
 They look for eye contact and want to make eye contact often.
 For them, at this point most people have become strangers—even family members and dear friends—although they will still do their best to mask it.
-Memories can be recalled and faces placed, but it requires careful leading through a series of related memories to get there.
+Memories can be recalled and faces placed, but it requires careful leading through a series of related memories to get there, if at all.

-We typically see these clients twice daily, seven days a week, unless there are friends or family members who are making visits on a schedule too.
 Routine and familiarity are now essential.
 The smallest change can bring on a crisis of fear and confusion.
-When our clients are in this stage, we are vigilantly watching for the moment they move to the next level of need, which will be a transition we dare not ignore.
+When someone reaches this stage, we need to vigilantly watch for the moment they move to the next level of need, which will be a transition we dare not ignore.
 The change may be sudden or gradual, the result of a crisis or merely a response to an accumulation of daily failures or irritations.
+They will now need someone with them at night.

 Stage 5: Overnight care